 Can I compromise with a marijuana smoker I love?

+I have a question about being in a relationship with someone who smokes weed.
 I am at the end of a two-and-a-half year relationship that is ending because of the marijuana habits of my boyfriend.

 He does it.
 I don’t.

 He has never lied about the fact that he smokes pot, nor does he do it “behind my back”.
 But it has simply never been a part of the relationship that the two of us have been cultivating; that is, the drug does not play a role in our day-to-day lives at all.

 The only times I’ve been with him when he smokes are at infrequent parties with his group of friends.
 He does, however, smoke it when people come to visit him at home and I’m not around, when he hangs out with a buddy or occasionally by himself.

 This is a substance that has been integral in his life since he was a young teenager (his older brother got him started) and is something that he and his friends have done together for many years (he is 33).
 He describes it as something “ceremonial” and something that connects him to his friends and brothers.

 From an ethical or moral standpoint, he sees nothing wrong with the drug because to him it is just like coming home from work and drinking a beer — it relaxes you and is enjoyable.